feyiOlufikayo/alx-low_level_programming/0x00-hello_world/README.md

-This folder contains C Programming files that can be used to perform basic c tasks.
+This folder contains C Programming files that can be used to perform basic C tasks.